Attorney General Barr Playing ‘Hide The Ball’ With Mueller Findings, Claims Former Federal Prosecutor

 In an interview with MSNBC broadcast Thursday, former federal prosecutor Glenn Kirschner accused Attorney General William Barr of playing “hide the ball” with Special Counsel Robert Mueller’s findings, Raw Story reports.

-Kirschner accused the attorney general of omitting information, and purposely misleading the public.
+Kirschner accused the attorney general of omitting information and purposely misleading the public.

 According to the former federal prosecutor, “continuing to play hide the ball with the information that might otherwise be really damning of the president or others is really not a game anyone should be engaged in at this point.”